edilsonmatola/flutter_to-do_list_app/CONTRIBUTING.md

 In order to discuss changes, you are welcome to [open an issue](https://github.com/edilsonmatola/flutter_to-do_list_app/issues/new/choose) about what you would like to contribute.
 Enhancements are always encouraged and appreciated.

 ## All the best! 🥇

+Sit and relax, you've made your contribution!

+For help getting started with Flutter, view the online documentation, which offers tutorials, samples, guidance on mobile development, and a full API reference.